Arashvscode/Ghostwebapp/README.md

   <img style="width :50%; height :50%;" src ="https://raw.githubusercontent.com/Arashvscode/Ghostwebapp/main/image/icon.png"/>
 </div>

-This is a public project that has been published in Mykit.
+This is a public project that has been published in Myket.
 You can also output this project in Android Studio.

 ## screenshot in App
 <div style="display: inline;">